Covid: Most Conservative MPs ditch masks as Commons returns

 A Downing Street spokesman said the government was still advising people in England to wear face coverings in crowded places.

+A union representing parliamentary staff accused non-mask wearing MPs of showing "contempt" towards their colleagues and Commons personnel.

-Covid rules allowing MPs to speak in debates via video link have been allowed to lapse since Parliament went into recess in early July.
+Covid rules allowing MPs to speak in debates via video link have been allowed to lapse since Parliament went into recess on 22 July.

 In scenes not seen since the advent of the pandemic, the Commons chamber was packed as Prime Minister Boris Johnson updated MPs after the Taliban rapidly seized control of Afghanistan following the departure of US-led forces.